 National Insurance code A is applied to most employees who are not paying into a pension, or if your pension is not "contracted-out".
 If your gross income (ie before tax) is less than £162 per week, you will make no National Insurance contributions.
 Gross earnings between £162 and £891 per week are charged at 12%.
 Any earnings over £891 per week are charged at 2%.

 If you are receiving the State Pension, you do not have to pay National Insurance.
 For the purposes of The Salary Calculator, we have simplified this so that if you tick the "No NI" box, National Insurance Contributions are zero.

 From April 2016 it is no longer possible to "contract out" of the second state pension - meaning that the reduced NI code D is no longer applied.
 If you previously paid band D NI you will pay band A NI from April 2016.

-Student Loans are repayed with different methods depending on when you started the course for which you took out the loan.
-If you started the course before 1st September 2012, the loan will be repayed under "Plan 1".
-If you started the course on or after 1st September 2012, you will repay under "Plan 2".
+Student Loans are repaid with different methods depending on when you started the course for which you took out the loan, and where you lived.
+If you started the course on or after 1st September 2012 and lived in England or Wales, you will repay under "Plan 2".
+If you lived in Scotland or Northern Ireland, and/or started the course before 1st September 2012, the loan will be repaid under "Plan 1".

-Plan 1 loans are repayed at a rate of 9% on any gross earnings over £17,775 per annum.
-Plan 2 loans are repayed at a rate of 9% on any gross earnings over £21,000.
+Plan 1 loans are repaid at a rate of 9% on any gross earnings over £18,330 per annum.
+Plan 2 loans are repaid at a rate of 9% on any gross earnings over £25,000.
 It is possible to repay under both schemes, if you have studied multiple courses.
 In this case your total deductions are the same as if you had only a Plan 1 loan, where deductions between the Plan 1 and Plan 2 thresholds go towards repaying your Plan 1 loan, and deductions above the Plan 2 threshold go towards repaying your Plan 2 loan.

 More information is available on the Student Loan Repayment website.